RGSS3/writings/prolog-back.md

   .
 ```

-This looks good, but if you remove the comment characters around `writeln`, you'll find even simple `fib(13, A)` took many redundant calculations.
+This looks good, but if you remove the comment characters around `writeln`, you'll find even simple `fib(13, A)` takes many redundant calculations.

 One of the optimization is to iterate rather than bare recursion.
 #### Code 2